camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 ### Exclusive Jobs

 An exclusive job cannot be performed at the same time as another exclusive job from the same process instance.
-Consider the process shown in the section above: if the jobs corresponding to the service tasks are treated as exclusive, the job executor will make sure that they are not executed concurrently.
+Consider the process shown in the section above: if the jobs corresponding to the service tasks are treated as exclusive, the job executor will try to avoid that they are not executed in parallel.
 Instead, it will ensure that whenever it acquires an exclusive job from a certain process instance, it also acquires all other exclusive jobs from the same process instance and delegates them to the same worker thread.
-This enforces sequential execution of the jobs.
+This enforces sequential execution of these jobs and in most cases avoids optimistic locking exceptions.
+However, this behavior is a heuristic, meaning that the job executor can only enforce sequential execution of the jobs that are available during **lookup time**.
+If a potentially conflicting job is created after that, it may be processed by another job execution thread in parallel.

 **Exclusive Jobs are the default configuration**.
 All asynchronous continuations and timer events are thus exclusive by default.
 In addition, if you want a job to be non-exclusive, you can configure it as such using `camunda:exclusive="false"`.
 For example, the following service task would be asynchronous but non-exclusive.